 M-RETS Generators and their Responsible Parties will have up to T1+62 calendar days to submit their generation data to the M-RETS Administrator where T1 equals the last day of the generation month.
 Generators that fail to submit generation data within the specified time period will not be able to have Certificates issued for that month of generation.
 As soon as the generation data is received by the M-RETS Administrator and a data validity check is performed, they will post it on the generator's "Generation Activity Log" and notify the account holder via email that generation has been posted.
-The generation posting will be marked "M-RETS Accepted" on the Generation Activity Log.
-Once the generation is accepted by the Account Holder, the generation posting will be marked "Account Holder Accepted."
+The generation posting will be marked "M-RETS Accepted" on the Generation posting will be marked "Accepted."
 Certificates will be issued on T2 + 7 days, where T2 is the day the generation posted is accepted by the Account Holder.
 No changes will be allowed to the generation MWh data for seven calendar days prior to the M-RETS Certificate creation.